 Testosterone patches may cause minor skin irritation.
 Research now suggests that bioidentical hormone replacement therapy (or BHRT) can actually reverse many of the signs of aging and that you may have come to accept – weight gain, low libido, reduced muscle mass – and can even help to prevent conditions such as osteoporosis, heart disease, and dementia.

 Testosterone Replacement Therapy

-Testosterone is stimulated and produced by the testes and is key to driving male sexual behavior.
-Although testosterone is a sex hormone, it plays many crucial roles in the body.
-It is responsible for regulating a man’s sex drive (libido), bone and muscle mass, fat distribution and the production of red blood cells, Decreased libido and sperm.
+Testosterone is stimulated and produced by the testes and is critical to driving male sexual behavior.
+Although testosterone is a sex hormone, it plays many crucial roles.
+It regulates a man’s sex drive (libido), bone and muscle mass, fat distribution and the production of red blood cells, Decreased libido, and sperm.
 The body begins to produce testosterone as early as seven weeks after conception, with levels reaching their peak at puberty.
-As men age, levels of testosterone start to drop, and this affects individuals in different ways.

 Low levels of testosterone cause a reduction in sex drive.